pvanik1/powerpoint-to-excel-processing/README.md

 Major improvements to robustness, stability and integrity of results.
 Added follow-up parsing functions.
 Tested on 60+ files to deal with individual cases generating errors.

 14/6/2018
-Fully working version.
+First working version.

 # How to run the main .py file:
 Instructions based on https://github.com/deanmalmgren/textract/issues/194.
 Dependencies can be found in the 'installation and dependencies' folder.

 -1.
 Install Python 3.7+
 0. download and install microsoft visual c++ build tools (4GB - do steps 1.-3. in the meantime.
-Will ask for reboot.)
+You will be asked to reboot.)
 1. download swigwin, unzip it and add it to system Path variable http://www.swig.org/download.html
 2. download ebooklib v.
 0.15 because textract module is incompatible with newer versions